5 Questions To Ask When Something Just Doesn't Feel Right

 2. How does [person, place, or thing] make me feel?

 In this expression “Something feels off,” we tend to focus on the "something," i.e. how can that person, place, or thing act differently?
 But this is about how you feel.
-Things will always occur externally, but ultimately you create how you feel internally.
+Things will always occur externally, but ultimately understanding your feelings leads to the greatest insight.

 3. What are my choices?